Use Table-Valued Parameters (Database Engine)

 - Can have a table structure of different cardinality.

 - Enable the client to specify sort order and unique keys.

 - Are cached like a temp table when used in a stored procedure.
 Starting with SQL Server 2012 (11.x), table-valued parameters are also cached for parameterized queries.

-To create an instance of a User-Defined Table Type or call a stored procedure with a Table-valued parameter the user must have EXECUTE permission on the type, or on the schema or database containing the type.
+To create an instance of a User-Defined Table Type or call a stored procedure with a Table-valued parameter the user must have EXECUTE and REFERENCES permissions on the type, or on the schema or database containing the type.